Daft.ie is a one-stop-shop for finding an apartment.

-I’ve met a lot of people through work and through ‘meet-ups’ focused on different interests.
+I’ve met a lot of people through work, and ‘meet-ups’ focused on different interests.
 Meetup.com has a thriving community in Dublin.
 New and Not So New in Dublin is a good first port of call.

 Do you hang out with locals or foreigners mostly?

 I hang out with a mix of both locals and foreigners.